alopez505/cooler_shaker/README.md

 ![imageofmachine](https://user-images.githubusercontent.com/31226424/110340390-0cd9ce00-7fde-11eb-8746-3745831877fd.jpg)

 ## Info
 This code is used to control the **Liquid Sample Cooler-Shaker System** on a GUI using a Raspberry Pi in Python.

-`temp_controller.py` was the initial code used to test and communicate with the RS-485 temperature controller.

-`gui.py` was the initial GUI created to interact with the system.
-It uses _**tkinter**_ to set up a GUI.
-The program controls the motor and communicates with the temperature controller.

-Before adding the Modbus server to `gui.py`.
-Testing was done on `pymodbus_updating_server.py`.
-This is for verification that a server can be successfully created before integration.

-Development on `gui.py` using  _**tkinter**_ has since stopped.

-Development has moved to `pyqt5_cooler_shaker_modbus.py` using _**PyQt5**_.
-This is because _**PyQt5**_ has accessible threading capabilities for running the motor and the Modbus TCP/IP server in background threads.
-Also, the aesthetic to _**PyQt5**_ was preferred.
+This code also creates an asynchronous Modbus server.
+The program is adjustable via changes to the GUI or via writes to the Modbus server.

 _**pySerial**_ is used to communicate with the temperature controller over a serial RS-485 connection.